China Extends Holiday to Contain Virus as Death Toll Rises

 The end of the Lunar New Year holiday, China’s busiest travel season, was pushed back to Sunday from Thursday to “reduce mass gatherings” and “block the spread of the epidemic,” a Cabinet statement said.

+The government of Shanghai, a metropolis of 25 million people and a global business center, extended the holiday by an additional week within the city to Feb.
+9. It ordered sports stadiums and religious events closed.

-Tens of millions of people were due to crowd into planes, trains and buses to return to work after visiting their hometowns or tourist sites for the holiday.
+Tens of millions of people had been due to crowd into planes, trains and buses to return to work after visiting their hometowns or tourist sites for the holiday.
 Schools will postpone reopening until further notice, the Cabinet said.

+The spread of the illness is being watched around the globe, with a small number of cases appearing in several other countries.

+China also reported five cases in Hong Kong and two in Macao.

 Also Monday, China’s No. 2 leader, Premier Li Keqiang, visited Wuhan to “guide epidemic prevention work,” the Cabinet website said.
 Photos on the site showed Li, in a blue smock and green face mask, meeting hospital employees.